-Out-of-School Suspensions Kindergarten students may not be suspended unless their actions result in serious bodily injury
+Out-of-School Suspensions

+Kindergarten, first, and second grade students may NOT be suspended unless their actions result in serious bodily injury.
+In order to prove serious bodily injury, the school must provide medical documentation to the Office of Student Rights and Responsibilities to deteremine if it constitutes serious bodily injury.
+In lieu of suspension, the student must be referred to the counselor for a meeting to discuss appropriate behavioral or behavioral health interventions and supports (see page 7).
 Short-term Suspension is an exclusion from school and/or any school activity or function for a period of three or fewer school days.
 Students who are suspended must meet with the principal or his/her designee prior to the suspension.
 During the conference, the student has the right to the procedures described under Student Conference Procedures outlined in this Code of Student Conduct.

 Long-term Suspension is an exclusion from school and/or any school activity or function for a period of four to 10 school days.
 Students who are given a long-term suspension are to participate in a student conference and a parent/guardian conference.
 During the parent conference, the student and parent/guardian have the right to the procedures described under Parent/Guardian Conference Procedures section in the Code of Student Conduct.
-In addition, prior approval by the Deputy Chief of the Office of Student Rights and Responsibilities is required for all suspensions exceeding eight school days.
+In addition, prior approval by the Deputy Chief of the Office of Student Rights and Responsibilities and/or the assigned Assistant Superintdent is required for all suspensions exceeding five school days.